Ohara124c41/FCND-Drone-Building_a_Controller/writeup.md

 ### Notes ###

 * A lot of parameters can be calculated using the formulae.
-However, sometimes better results can acheived by trial and error.
+However, sometimes better results can be achieved by trial and error.
-* Getting the scenarios to pass is great, but it is better spend some time optimizing the performance and behavior of the drones.
-Therefore, the goal should be for smooth flight, minimizing the oscillations on the wave-form generator and minimizing t_set.
+* Getting the scenarios to pass is great, but it is better to spend some time optimizing the performance and behavior of the drones.
+Therefore, the goal should be for smooth flight, minimizing the oscillations on the waveform generator and minimizing t_set.
 * Trade-offs will always be present in this "single input, multiple device" type parallelism.
 Aiming for overall robust behavior between drones is better than optimizing a single done.
 * This project is actually a lot of fun!